 (note, at the moment there is no installer for QTalarm, just an executable)

 It has come to my attention that the windows binaries will probably not run unless you have the QT creator suite installed.
 There is a fix, but it involves statically compiling the project.
 This takes time and seeing that 1) I hardly touch windows, 2) I am lazy I probably wont be fixing this anytime soon.
-If you really, really, really a hassle free windows version, shoot me an email or make noise in the comment section and I’ll try to get to it.
+If you really, really, really a hassle free windows version, shoot me an email and I’ll try to get to it.

 - Source PGP Signature